-The API contains two main sections, each describing the interfaces and the enumeration types used in the API, respectively.
+The API reference contains two main sections, each describing the interfaces and the enumeration types used in the API, respectively.
 The enumeration values contain both the string name and a numeric value.
 If your scripting environment does not support enumerations, use the number-values instead.

 In .NET, for every interface of the MapForce COM automation interface, a .NET class exists with the same name.
 Also, COM types will be converted to the appropriate .NET type.
 For example, a type such as Long in the COM API would appear as System.Int32 in .NET.

 •Classes and class names.
 For every interface of the MapForce automation interface, a Java class exists with the name of the interface.

 •Method names.
 Method names on the Java interface are the same as used on the COM interfaces, but start with a small letter to conform to Java naming conventions.
 To access COM properties, Java methods that prefix the property name with get and set can be used.
 If a property does not support write-access, no setter method is available.
 For example, for the Name property of the Document interface, the Java methods getName and setName are available.

 •Enumerations.
 For every enumeration defined in the automation interface, a Java enumeration is defined with the same name and values.